husamettinarabaci/rustExam/en/questions/section-12/question-114.md

-## 📘 Section: Error Handling
+## 📘 Section: Enums II
-### 🔹 Category: Custom Error Types
+### 🔹 Category: Advanced Matching and Enum Usage
-#### ❓ Question 114: Defining custom error types
+#### ❓ Question 114: Using `if let` with enums

-How do you define a custom error type in Rust?
+Write a Rust program that demonstrates how to use `if let` with enums:

-- Show how to create an enum for custom errors.
+- Define an enum with at least two variants.
-- Demonstrate implementing the `Error` trait.
+- Create an instance of the enum.
+- Use `if let` to check for a specific variant and print its value if it matches.

-🔧 **Task:** Show how to define and use a custom error type.
+🔧 **Task:** Show how to use `if let` for concise pattern matching with enums.